PedroTroller/PhpCSFixer-Custom-Fixers/README.md

  - `max-length` (*optional*): The maximum number of characters allowed with splitting the arguments into several lines
     - default: `120`

- - `automatic-argument-merge` (*optional*): If both conditions are met (the line is not too long and there are not too many arguments), then the arguments are put back inline.
+ - `automatic-argument-merge` (*optional*): If both conditions are met (the line is not too long and there are not too many arguments), then the arguments are put back inline
     - default: `true`

 ### Configuration examples